hepnos/HEPnOS-HDF2HEPnOS/README.md

 The _from_hdf5_ functions either take the name of an HDF5 file from which to extract the data, or directly the `hid_t` file identifier pointing to an opened HDF5 file.
-It also takes a callback to execute on each object read from the file.
+They also either take a callback to execute on each object read from the file, or return an `std::tuple` of four vectors, containing respectively the run numbers, subrun numbers, event number, and data product.

 ## Example